 - Discounts on outside counsel rate

 Armed with these KPIs, general counsel can conduct the proper analysis to evaluate departmental performance and support core legal department functions.
 These metrics can further be connected to broader corporate initiatives and inform decisions at the executive level.
-If you’re not sure what data your legal department should be analyzing or want a benchmark for industry best practices, download a copy of our latest white paper, 9 Essential Reports Every GC needs.
+If you’re not sure what data your legal department should be analyzing or want a benchmark for industry best practices, download a copy of our latest whitepaper, 9 Essential Reports Every GC needs.

 What Does the Future Have in Store for Corporate Legal?

-With access to the right data points and dashboards, we can expect corporate legal departments to emerge as one of the most efficient and effective business units within the organization.
+With access to the right legal data points, reports, and dashboards, we can expect corporate legal departments to emerge as one of the most efficient and effective business units within the organization.
 Add the fact that general counsel and legal ops professionals are starting to digress from their roles’ traditional responsibilities, and the modern legal department has more power than ever before to significantly shape the future of the organizations they serve.